River Season starts 16th June

 filler@godaddy.com

-For thousands of years the River Severn has been far more than a river.
-It has been:
+For thousands of years, the River Severn has been far more than just a river.
+It has served as:

 • a trade route